 In an ideal world, your home should be your safe haven, but sadly this is not always the case.
-For those living with an abusive partner, an Occupation Order can be used to control who is allowed to live in, enter, or even come near your family home.
+Consequently for those living with an abusive partner.
+An Occupation Order can be used to control who is allowed to live in, Furthermore enter, or even come near your family home.
 If you need assistance as you feel unsafe living at home.
 Ashmans Solicitors Family Law Team can advise you of the options available to you.

 What is an Occupation Order?

-These Orders can be used to return a property to you if you have been forced to leave because of physical and/or emotional abuse or threats.
+These Orders can be used to return a property to you.
+Especially if you have been forced to leave because of physical and/or emotional abuse or threats.
 An Occupation Order does not change the financial ownership of a property though and it’s normally a short-term Order (6-12 months as a rule.)
-In some circumstances an Order can also be renewed.
-Orders can only be made in relation to a property where you both live, have lived or where you intend to live.
-Depending on who owns or rents the property and whether you are married.
+Furthermore in some circumstances an Order can also be renewed.
+Orders can only be made in relation to a property where you both live,.
+Furthermore have lived or where you intend to live.
+Depending on who owns or rents the property.
+Also whether you are married.
 Also to include a civil partnership, divorced, living together, they can cover:

 - The right to stay in the family home;